ceos-org/stac-collection-and-granule-discovery-best-practices/collection-catalogs.md

 > **CEOS-STAC-REQ-5393 - Support for granule search [Requirement]**<a name="BP-5393"></a>
 >
-> STAC Granule Catalogs shall advertise all "additional" collection specific search/filter parameters applicable for a granule search within a collection in the corresponding queryables object for that collection and not rely on a global set of queryables applicable to all collections made available via a link with rel="http://www.opengis.net/def/rel/ogc/1.0/queryables" from the landing page (typically "/collections/{collectionId}/queryables" instead of "/queryables"), to be combined with a collection-specific set (which may be empty).
+> STAC Granule Catalogs shall advertise all "additional" collection specific search/filter parameters applicable for a granule search within a collection (if any) in the corresponding queryables object for that collection and not rely on a global set of queryables applicable to all collections made available via a link with rel="http://www.opengis.net/def/rel/ogc/1.0/queryables" from the landing page (typically "/collections/{collectionId}/queryables" instead of "/queryables"), to be combined with a collection-specific set (which may be empty).

 > **CEOS-STAC-REQ-5395 - Support for granule search [Requirement]**<a name="BP-5395"></a>